Yarillo4/warlock-healthstone-tracker-tweaked/README.md

 ## Limitations
 * **Healthstone consumption is based on combat log** - If you are in a different zone, corpse running, or simply too far away the addon will not see the healthstone was consumed.
-* **Local cache** - The cache of player healthstones is not saved across game sessions and will be lost upon logout and `/reload`